 This course is taken during the semester prior to completing the Integrated Studies senior project.
 During this semester, the student defines the project topic, assembles a working bibliography and research strategy, contacts faculty members to serve as mentors for the project, and establishes timelines for the project's completion.
+Students also begin assembling a digital major portfolio to illustrate their accomplishment of the major's goals.
 With approval of the major coordinator, a student may substitute another senior project preparation course (e.g. HUM 461) for INT 460.
+Prerequisite: Junior/senior level and Integrated Studies major, or permission of instructor.